 It seems like a no-brainer that buying a used car, even one only two or three years old, would be cheaper than purchasing a new one.
 And this has traditionally been the case.
-But in a down economy, you can’t count on that type of logic anymore because you might find some unusually good deals on new cars.
-It’s always a good idea to crunch the numbers and never assume anything when it comes to such a major purchase.
+But you can’t always count on that type of logic because, depending on the state of the economy, you sometimes find unusually good deals on new cars.
+It’s always a good idea to crunch the numbers and never assume anything when it comes to such a costly purchase.

 New Car Depreciation

 New cars lose their value faster than the latest teenage pop star.
 As soon as you drive one off the lot, the car depreciates.
 Here’s why: you probably paid retail price at the dealership, but as soon as you buy the car, it’s worth wholesale price -- the price the dealer would pay you to buy it back.
 Your new car is probably worth thousands less than what you paid for it the same day you drive it home.
-Most cars depreciate about 47 percent in the first three years, according to Consumer Reports.
+Most cars depreciate by about half by the three year mark, according to Consumer Reports.

 Used Car Depreciation

 You might be able to buy a 2- or 3-year-old car for less than what you’d pay for a new one, but you need to figure in the cost of repairs.
 Warranties typically cover a car for the first two or three years only.
-Not only will you need to pay for repairs when the car is off warranty, the older the car, the costlier the repairs generally are.
-The first major repair usually is required at 36,000 miles, which translates to approximately year three.
-You also will need to replace the tires, battery and brakes at some point in the near future after the 36,000 mile mark.
+After that, the annual cost of maintaining the car can rise from several hundred to over a thousand dollars per year, according to Consumer Report's Auto Reliability Study.
+Not only will you need to pay for repairs when the car is off warranty, but as a car gets older it typically requires more costly repairs.
+You also will need to replace the tires, battery and brakes at some point in the future.
 There is always the chance, too, that the previous owner did not properly care for the car or that the car is a lemon.
 You can lessen your chances of buying a lemon by having a mechanic inspect the car before you buy it.

 - Jupiterimages/Pixland/Getty Images